 information on the service providers to whom any critical or important operational functions or activities have been outsourced and on how the undertaking ensures that the service providers comply with Article SG12(3)(a).

+a list of the persons responsible for the outsourced key functions in the service provider.

 9. Insurance and reinsurance undertakings shall report any other material information regarding their system of governance.

 Article 298 SRS5